 Penn in the News

-Dean Richardson of the School of Veterinary Medicine provides updates on Barbaro’s condition.
+Dean Richardson and Corinne Sweeney of the School of Veterinary Medicine provide updates on Barbaro’s recovery.

 Jiahong Yuan of the School of Arts and Sciences discusses the differences in phone conversations between cultures.